 Another way of splitting up tinnitus is into objective and subjective.
 Objective tinnitus can be heard by the examiner.
 Subjective cannot.
 Practically, as there is only a tiny proportion of the population with objective tinnitus, this method of categorizing tinnitus is rarely of any help.
 It seems to us that it should be possible to separate out tinnitus into inner ear vs everything else using some of the large array of audiologic testing available today.
 For example, it would seem to us that tinnitus should intrinsically "mask" sounds of the same pitch, and that this could be quantified using procedures that are "tuned" to the tinnitus.

-Tinnitus is commonly accompanied by hearing loss.
-Less commonly, it may be accompanied by hyperacusis (an abnormal sensitivity to sound).
+Less commonly, tinnitus may be accompanied by hyperacusis (an abnormal sensitivity to sound).

 Structures of the ear.
 Most tinnitus is due to damage to the cochlea (#9 above)